InspireFoundationEc/.github/profile/README.md

 If it's your first time working with git and/or github, take a moment and go over [this guide](https://github.com/microsoft/Web-Dev-For-Beginners/blob/main/1-getting-started-lessons/2-github-basics/README.md).

-After that you will be ready for contributing here!
+Once you've created your account, send [me](https://github.com/linomp) and email to add you to the org, and you will be ready for contributing here!

 ### Creating good repositories